Can you make a pimple disappear in 4 hours?

 Morning and night, on pimples only.

 As soon as a pimple reared up its ugly head, I applied a drop of Clean & Clear Advantage Spot Control Treatment Gel straight away.

-I personally haven’t experienced any irritation but then my skin is pretty resilient even when it’s pimpled.
+Despite the alcohol, I personally haven’t experienced any irritation – but then my skin is pretty resilient even when it’s pimpled.
 I’ve read reviews that mentioned the gel stung and irritated their skin pretty badly so if yours is dry or sensitive, I would stay away from this.
 Just in case.

 It took 3 more days before the pimple disappeared.
 During this time, I applied the gel 2/3 times a day (not more because I was scared it’d irritate my skin – it may be resistant but that’s not a good reason to play with fire).

 Also, keep in mind my pimple was quite new.
 If yours is already gigantic, the gel will take longer to defeat it completely.

 - Acne-prone skin

 Who Is This NOT For?

 - If you don’t have pimples, you don’t need this